turnyourion/IONATION/MeTTa/README.md

 # IONATION® Quadrant Model – MeTTa Implementation

+IONATION®: A Framework for Vibrational Intelligence

+IONATION® introduces a multidimensional framework for ADAPTIVE and BENEVOLENT intelligence systems.
+Designed to align artificial general intelligence (AGI) with the rhythms, resonances, and relational dynamics of life itself, this framework spans from subjective experience to systemic coherence.

 This repository contains a symbolic representation of the **IONATION® framework** implemented using **MeTTa**, the Meta Type Talk language from SingularityNET's Hyperon platform.
-It encodes vibrational logic, quadrant mapping, and adaptive system flow to explore how emotional and cognitive states interact with behavior and structure.
+It encodes vibrational logic, quadrant mapping, and adaptive system flow to explore how emotional and cognitive states interact with behavior and structure from the micro to macro levels.

 START HERE with the IONATION_Whitepaper.pdf (https://github.com/turnyourion/IONATION/blob/main/IONATION_Whitepaper.pdf)